Xshelton/SRG-vote/README.md

 TF1.13 version has been tested in the env of Tensorflow 1.13
 TF2.3 version has been tested in the env of Tensorflow 2.3 (with the latest nvidia driver).
 ## Models
+The predict models from files(miRNA embedding files, and gene embedding files,generate automatically and produce the scores, only tf1.13 version for now)
 ## Results
 due to the limitation of 25MB of file for github.
 the file is divided into small files.